hu-tianyang/hu-tianyang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Postdoc at the National University of Singapore, working with Prof. [Kenji Kawaguchi](https://ml.comp.nus.edu.sg/).
 In Fall 2025, I will join the [School of Data Science](https://sds.cuhk.edu.cn/en) at the Chinese University of Hong Kong, Shenzhen as an Assistant Professor.

 Previously, I was a research scientist at the AI Theory Group of [Huawei Noah’s Ark Lab](http://dev3.noahlab.com.hk/).
 I earned my Ph.D. in Statistics from Purdue University, under the supervision of Prof. [Guang Cheng](http://www.stat.ucla.edu/~guangcheng/).
 Prior to that, I completed my M.S. in Statistics from the University of Chicago and B.S. in Math from Tsinghua University.

-My research interests lie in the intersection of Statistics and AI, with the aim of advancing the theoretical understanding of AI and developing theory-inspired new algorithms.
+My research interests lie in the intersection of <li>Statistics and AI</li>, with the aim of advancing the theoretical understanding of AI and developing theory-inspired new algorithms.
 I am particularly interested in:
 <ul>
   <li>Statistical Machine Learning</li>